priyanka57/SQL-Pandas-Exercise/readme.md

 4. Added a new unique record to the student table.
 -------------------------------------------
 ## QUESTIONS:
-1. Anwer written using Sub query and Multiple INNER JOINS.
+1. Anwer written using Sub query and Multiple INNER JOINS - two methods added.
 2. Answer written using Left Joins, aggregate functions like COUNT(), SUM() and using GROUP BY.
 3. Export CSV file from the database using Pandas.
+Use ```export_csv.py``` to run the Python script separately.
 4. Import CSV file into the database using Pandas.
+Use ```import_csv.py``` to run the Python script separately.